MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6015.
 Managerial Accounting II.
 3 Credit Hours.

-Intermediate-level treatment of revenue recognition, inventories, contacts, interest capitalization, property and equipment, intangibles, long-term liabilities, and shareholders' equity.
+Study of the techniques and concepts surrounding the construction of financial reports, including Intermediate-level treatment of revenue recognition, inventories, contacts, interest capitalization, property and equipment, intangibles, long-term liabilities, and shareholders' equity.
 Significant emphasis on financial analysis.

 MGT 6022.
 Financial Reporting and Analysis II.
 3 Credit Hours.